Calvin-Projects/Portfolio/README.md

 **Providing Insight to the Revenue Team in the Hospitality Domain.**
 ![image](Hospitality Analysis.JPG)

 Visage global owns multiple five-star hotels across Nigeria.
 Due to strategic move from other competitors and ineffective decision making in management, Visage global were losing their market share and revenue in the luxury/business hotels category.
-So, the revenue management team hired me to provide them with insights from their historical data.
+So, the revenue management team contacted me to provide them with insights from their historical data.

 [See dataset here](Hospitality Project New.pbix)